tigoe/LightProjects/candles.md

 # Making Electronic Candles

 Electronic candles are common in restaurants and bars these days, and they’re usually pretty low-fidelity representations of the behavior of real candles.
-It’s possible to make them with more complex behaviors, and it’s a good way to learn about programmable LEDs.
-What follows is an introduction to programmable LEDs, using electronic candle-making as an application through which to learn.
+It’s possible to make them with more complex behaviors, and it’s a good way to learn about addressable, LEDs.
+What follows is an introduction to addressable LEDs, using electronic candle-making as an application through which to learn.
 In the process, you’ll learn a bit about how colors are reproduced using LEDs and computation, and hopefully a few things about diffusion and reflection as well.

 ## What You Need to Know